tetsuo/tetsuo.github.io/content/restache.md

 Before adding expressions, there's still a lot that can be optimized with the syntax that's already in place.

 Consider pattern matching.
-Since Restache doesn't support expressions beyond dot notation, patterns have to be represented structurally.
+Since restache doesn't support expressions beyond dot notation, patterns have to be represented structurally.
 For example, using an object with a mutually exclusive key set:

 ```js
 {